 - Address – The service address where the tank being monitored is located.

 - Tank Capacity – Total capacity of the tank being monitored, usually in gallons.
 For example a 250 gallon propane tank would report “250” as the value of this device.
+Reported in either gallons or liters based on user preference set on the Config Page.

 - Last Reading Quantity – This is the approximate contents of the tank based on its capacity and percent full reading.
+Reported in either gallons or liters based on user preference set on the Config Page.

 - Last Reading Percent Full – This is the percentage full most recently read by the monitoring device for the tank.